Oven: Types

 The ceramic oven is an oven constructed of clay or any other ceramic material and takes different forms depending on the culture.
-The Indians refer to it as a tandoor, and use it for cooking.
-They can be dated back as far as 3,000 BC, and they have been argued to have their origins in the Indus Valley.
+Widely used in pre-Dynastic Egypt, Çatalhöyük, and Mesopotamia, c.6600 BC.
+South Asians refer to them as a tandoor, and have used them from the Indus Valley Civilisation.
 Brick ovens are also another ceramic type oven.
 A culture most notable for the use of brick ovens is Italy and its intimate history with pizza.
 However, its history also dates further back to Roman times, wherein the brick oven was used not only for commercial use but household use as well.